 I want to explain why we become Buddhist [laughs] or why I myself became a Buddhist.
-Perhaps here in America, because you have some wish, you know, hope in your future life-future life of a-future personally your own future life. and sociologically you're concerned about your future society.
+Perhaps here in America, because you have some wish or hope in your own future life, and sociologically you're concerned about your future society.
 But to tell the truth, we Buddhists do not have any hope [laughs].
-We do not have any hope for our human, you know, life because we understand this life is originally full of suffering.
-That is, you know, how we understand our society.
+We do not have any hope for our human life because we understand this life is originally full of suffering.
+That is how we understand our society.
 From the beginning we understand that our world is world of suffering.
-And we understand why we suffer, you know, is because we expect too much.
+And we understand why we suffer is because we expect too much.
 We always expect something more than you will obtain or acquire.

 For an instance, everyone knows that we cannot stay young, but we want to be always young [laughs].
-Once in a while, you know, when-even though you are young, once in a while you may feel, "Oh gee, I am twenty-five now [laughs].
+Once in a while, even though you are young, once in a while you may feel, "Oh gee, I am twenty-five now [laughs].
 Oh, I am not anymore young."
 [Laughs, laughter.]
 You may feel in that way.
-That is, you know, good evidence that you want to be always young.
-But that is not possible, you know.
+That is good evidence that you want to be always young.
+But that is not possible.
 We want to experience what you have, but that is not also possible.

 Things are changing always, so nothing can be yours.
-So whatever you want-you want to be or you want to have, nothing can be possible for you to obtain or to have it.
+So whatever you want to be or you want to have, nothing can be possible for you to obtain or to have it.
 That is actually how our human world is.
 Actually it is so.
 But still, we want to be fooled by [laughs] something.
 That is maybe why we say human beings do not like something real.
 But human being like something unreal.
 That is very true.
 You don't like anything real.
-So after, you know, give up all the hopes you have in mundane world, we become Buddhist.
+So after give up all the hopes you have in mundane world, we become Buddhist.

 Then what will become of you if you become Buddhist?
 If you resign from this world, what will become of you is maybe next question.
-Why you become Buddhist is to resign from this, you know, world of suffering, to have perpetual, you know, joy we become Buddhist.
-If you become Buddhist, even though you have no, you know, hope mundane wishes.
-But instead you will have the freedom from various restriction which you had in your mundane world.
+Why you become Buddhist is to resign from this world of suffering, to have perpetual joy we become Buddhist.
+If you become Buddhist, even though you have no hope-mundane wishes-but instead you will have the freedom from various restriction which you had in your mundane world.
 You will be free from restriction.

 Actually, because of our many desires, we do not have freedom.
-We, you know-we restrict ourselves by ourselves.
-No one want to be-want to restrict you.
+We restrict ourselves by ourselves.
+No one wants to restrict you.
 But you yourself restrict yourself.
-And sometime you feel someone else is, you know, restricting yourself, but actually it is you who is restrict yourself.
+And sometime you feel someone else is restricting yourself, but actually it is you who restricts yourself.
 Because of your wishes you restrict yourself.
-Because of your wishes you feel as if someone, you know, [is] making you unhappy [laughing].
+Because of your wishes you feel as if someone is making you unhappy [laughing].
 And that is not so.
 You have too much desires.
 So your society will not allow your family or your friends-will not allow you to fulfill your wishes.
-Everyone want to fulfill, you know, each one's own wishes so we have, naturally, trouble.
+Everyone wants to fulfill each one's own wishes so we have, naturally, trouble.
 And we feel because of your friend-because of your society you suffer.
 But it is not so actually.
-Because of your too much-too many desires you suffer.
+Because of your too many desires you suffer.

-So purpose of our practice as a Buddhist [is] to be free from yourself, your small self, to be free from your small wishes.
-That is purpose our practice.
-This is, you know, Buddhist trip [laughs, laughter].
+So purpose of our practice as a Buddhist is to be free from yourself, your small self, to be free from your small wishes.
+That is purpose of our practice.
+This is Buddhist trip [laughs, laughter].
 Our trip is very different from yours-maybe opposite.
-We are not interested in something we can see, you know.
-We are not interested in sightseeing trip or space trip or anything, you know, you can enjoy in its ordinary sense.
+We are not interested in something we can see.
+We are not interested in sightseeing trip or space trip or anything you can enjoy in its ordinary sense.